jreisinger/docs/notes/sec/basics.md

 (4) Know your risks (have at least a spreadsheet) and how you approach them:

 * avoid the risk - turn off the system, benefits < risk
+* transfer the risk - pay someone else to manage the risk (e.g. insurance, SaaS)
 * mitigate the risk - apply some security measures
-* transfer the risk - pay someone else to manage the risk (e.g. insurance)
 * accept the risk - benefits > risk

-(5) Figure out trust (or security) boudaries.
+(5) Figure out trust (or security) boundaries.
 Draw what needs to talk to what:

 <img src="https://user-images.githubusercontent.com/1047259/207269071-8fffd922-7fe5-4bdd-8172-944cc5a470a7.png" style="max-width:100%;height:auto;">